WangWenhao0716/BenchUFO/README.md

 ```
 We expect the text similarity of this example to be 0.486.
 We calculate the average similarity across 10 prompts for each topic.
 A higher similarity score indicates better performance on that specific topic.

+Note: It is reasonable to find the similarity is relatively low because HunyuanVideo fails to generate *kid* and *Van Gogh*.

 ## Curators
 BenchUFO is created by [Wenhao Wang](https://wangwenhao0716.github.io/) and Professor [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN).